melvinchow/ACI-Tables/README.md

 # AC-Infinity-Tables

-Spreadsheets and Querries beneficial to the Ace Combat Infinity player.
+Spreadsheets and SQL querries beneficial to the Ace Combat Infinity player.
-Helps for planning money expenditures on aircraft, upgrades, items.
+Helps for planning money expenditures on in-game items.